subalterngames/procemon/doc/api/monster.md

 - `strong_against` The type of monster that this monster is strong against.

+- `words` The words used to generate the name.

 - `name` The name of the monster.

 - `description` A description of the monster.